 - Length of probation

 - Agreement in writing

-First, there is no formal legislation that covers probation periods.
-However, as an employer, you must pay close attention to the Employment Standards in your company’s province.
-There are labour laws surrounding terminations and temporary layoffs that affect for how long you can set a probation period.
+First, while probation periods are not specifically addressed in legislation, you must pay close attention to the Employment Standards in your company’s province, as there are labour laws surrounding terminations and temporary layoffs that affect the length of your probation period.

 Second, if you include a probation period, you must put it in writing.
-In doing so, you clearly state that the employment is probationary and specify the length of the probation.
-Another aspect to include is a statement regarding the ability to terminate and the reasons for doing so.
+In doing so, you clearly state that the employment is probationary and manage expectations, including how termination would work.